marcusoftnet/marcusoftnet.github.io/_posts/2014-04-02-team-yayasan-week-5-redoing-todo.md

 This weekend we had a meeting we all the leaders of our customers, the directors of the hospitals.
 From that meeting came a flood of small tasks that we needed to address; write PMs, check on status for projects, help people start using tools etc. etc. So we saw a need to do something about our board structure.

 Right now we only had three columns: Todo, Doing and Done.
-Particulary the Todo-column bother us, since it contained a lot of stuff on very different time scale.
+Particularly the Todo-column bother us, since it contained a lot of stuff on very different time scale.
 Something was a 2 months project that we need to do before 2015.
 Another thing was to send a couple of emails to check the status of a project somewhere.
 After some discussion we decided to do something that looked like this:

 - We kept the Doing and Done columns (although I showed you what we did with the Done-column later)
 - The Todo column have a limit of max 6 items, we later changed that to 8.